seepick/kaml/README.md

 Benefits
 ------------------------------------------------------------------------------------------------------------------------

+* *Typesafe DSL* using statically typed language features and compiler checks (domain types)
-* *Typesafe*: no more "misplaced indentation" and hours/days of painstaking debugging (use statically typed language and compiler checks)
+* Sections wrapped by good old `{}`; no more *misplaced indentation* and hours of painstaking debugging
 * _*Auto-completable*_: lowering entrance barrier for new learning (not having to remember all options)
-* From run-time (deploy and wait) to write-time (instant compiler) feedback
+* From run-time (deploy and wait) to write-time (instant compiler) feedback (instead having to wait to apply the changes to a cluster)
 * Use code features and introduce custom abstraction layer on top (specific, reusable functionality; extension functions, parameterized blocks)
 * YAML is inlined/flattened-out and always see what's actually happening
-    - no include templating mechanism (dislocated), but maybe add support mode?
+    - no include templating mechanism (dislocated, parameter-hell) as known from other DSLs
-    - inclusions are done in high-level kotlin DSL,
-* Possibility for more sophisticated high-level semantic *checks*
+* Configure more sophisticated high-level semantic *checks* (ignore, log warn, fail/throw error)
-* Low risk: Can be dropped at any time and continue hand written YAML files instead
+* Low risk: Can be dropped at any time and continue with hand written YAML files instead
 * DSLs available for: OpenAPI, GitHub Actions, Azure DevOps, Kubernetes, OpenShift, ...

-PS: A Kotlin DSL offers basically the same level of conciseness as a YAML file (speaking in terms of LoC), but its advantages lies in other areas.
+PS: A Kotlin DSL offers basically the same level of *conciseness* as a YAML file (speaking in terms of LoC), but its advantages actually lies in other areas.

 Howto
 ------------------------------------------------------------------------------------------------------------------------